 Inositol 1,4,5-trisphosphate (IP3) plays a critical role in triggering calcium signals by regulating calcium-selective intracellular channels in eukaryotic cells (Berridge, 2016).
-Although IP3 receptors have not been identified in plants, the positive correlation between increasing IP3 level in the cell and elevated calcium signals has been suggested (Singh et al., 2015).
-Because phospholipase C (PLC) releases IP3 and diacylglycerol from phosphatidylinositol 4,5-bisphosphate [PI(4,5)P2] in plants (Kanehara et al., 2015), the effect of PLC inhibitor (U73122) on nitrate signalling has been examined.
-As U73122 inhibits nitrate-induced marker gene expression and IP3 accumulates at 10 sec of nitrate induction, it has been suggested that PLC-IP3 plays a critical role in nitrate signalling.
-However, the IP3 accumulation detected at 10 sec is not followed by a further increase of calcium signal in the excised Arabidopsis roots (Riveras et al., 2015).
-Further biochemical, cellular and genetic studies are necessary to connect these promising findings of a link between nitrate regulation of PLC-IP3 and calcium signalling.
+Although IP3 receptors have not been identified in plants, a positive correlation between increasing IP3 levels in the cell and elevated calcium signals has been suggested (Singh et al., 2015).
+Because phospholipase C (PLC) releases IP3 and diacylglycerol from phosphatidylinositol 4,5-bisphosphate $[PI(4,5)P_2]$ in plants (Kanehara et al., 2015), the effect of the PLC inhibitor U73122 on nitrate signalling has been examined.
+As U73122 inhibits nitrate-induced marker gene expression and IP3 accumulates at 10 s of nitrate induction, it has been suggested that PLC-IP3 plays a critical role in nitrate signalling.
+However, the IP3 accumulation detected at 10 s is not followed by a further increase of calcium signalling in excised Arabidopsis roots (Riveras et al., 2015).
+Further biochemical, cellular, and genetic studies are needed to connect these promising findings of a link between nitrate regulation of PLC-IP3 and calcium signalling.

-Interestingly, nitrate induces the expression of a gene encoding myo-inositol polyphosphate 5-phosphatase2 (5-PTase2), which has the ability to remove 5' phosphate from IP3 and inositol 1,3,4,5-tetrakisphosphate (Ins(1,3,4,5)P4) in vitro (Berdy et al., 2001; Canales et al., 2014).
+Interestingly, nitrate induces the expression of a gene polyphosphate encoding myo-inositol 5-phosphatase2 (5-PTase2), which has the ability to remove 5' phosphate from IP3 and inositol 1,3,4,5-tetrakisphosphate (Ins(1,3,4,5)P4) in vitro (Berdy et al., 2001; Canales et al., 2014).
 This suggests that nitrate may induce 5-PTase2 and negatively regulate IP3 accumulation in the cell.
-Prior studies have showed that IP3 accumulates in both 5ptase1 and 5ptase2 mutants (Gunesekera et al., 2007), and plants constitutively expressing the human type I 5-PTase have reduced basal IP3 level (Perera et al., 2006).
-Nitrate-induced 5-PTase2 gene expression may contribute to controlling IP3 homeostasis by a negative feedback.
-Elucidating the connections between nitrate, transceptor, PLC, IP3, and calcium signalling may open a new direction for studying PNR (Fig. 1).
+Prior studies have shown that IP3 accumulates in both 5ptase1 and 5ptase2 mutants (Gunesekera et al., 2007), and plants constitutively expressing the human type I 5-PTase have a reduced basal IP3 level (Perera et al., 2006).
+Nitrate-induced 5-PTase2 gene expression may contribute to the control of IP3 homeostasis by a negative feedback mechanism.
+Elucidating the connections between nitrate, the nitrate transceptor, PLC, IP3, and calcium signalling may open up a new direction for studying the PNR (Fig. 1).